hgl/nix-networkd/README.md

 1. Create a WAN interface using either DHCP or PPPOE, with IPv6 support.
 1. (Optionally) Update DDNS on WAN IP changes.
 1. Create interface-scoped firewall rules.
-1. Use Dnsmasq as the DNS resolver, DHCPv4 server and also for IPv6 Neighbor Discovery.
-1. Use systemd-resolved for Multicast DNS.
-1. (Optionally) use AdGuard Home for ad blocking.

-For a real-world example, see how it's used in [my Nix configs](https://github.com/hgl/configs) (under `nodes/routers`).
+For a real-world example, see how it's used in [my Nix configs](https://github.com/hgl/configs).

-## Options

-[NixOS Router option code](./modules/nixos-router/options.nix) is documented and should be fairly readable.

 ## TODO

 - Better DDNS support
-- When `networking.nameservers` is empty, use DNS from DHCP for WAN
 - Multi-WAN support